 Student Presentations with Panopto

 Students may want to use another recording tool as an alternative to Panopto.
-Please ensure that the output from the presentation tool can be shared in the Brightspace/D2L course.
+Please ensure that the output from the presentation tool can be shared in the Canvas course.